neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 * 1/16/22: Add pointer to textbooks page - JB
 * 1/18/22: Specify return types on Venusian class, and clarify that Venusian names are case-sensitive - JB
 * 1/19/22: Update spec for Venusian to clarify captialization of the member method `getVsn`, to match the test included in the handout.
+* 1/19/22: Added a "Getting Started" section to help set up the development environment for the starter code locally.

 ## Objectives of this Assignment